adhipg/adhipg.github.com/source/_posts/2013-01-20-creating-sub-repositories-from-your-git-repository.markdown

 ```

 The `--squash` here implies that we just want to create a merge commit - else,
 we'll end up with duplicate commits in the history.

+*Up Next: Maintaining both the repositories simultaneously.*